-Without naming Vasquez, the city manager mentioned the officer's length of service and gender.
-Only two current officers matched the description; a painstaking search of employment data, police logs and court records led the Almanac, the Weekly's sister paper, to a Santa Clara County Superior Court file that detailed the case against the officer.
+Without naming Officer Vasquez, the city manager mentioned the officer's length of service and gender.
+Only two current officers matched the description; a painstaking search of employment data, police logs and court records led the Almanac to a Santa Clara County Superior Court file that detailed the case against the officer.

-"You overheard a conversation between two colleagues," McIntyre told the Almanac during an interview this month.
-He said he didn't remember precisely what he said at the Hub and stated that it's not unusual for a city manager to consult his predecessor.
+"You overheard a conversation between two colleagues," McIntyre told the Almanac during an interview in January.
+He said he didn't remember precisely what he said at the Hub, and stated that it's not unusual for a city manager to consult his predecessor.

 As for the case itself: "(City Attorney) Bill McClure said I can't say anything."

-Vasquez said he'd been ordered not to talk about it by the interim police chief.
+Officer Vasquez told the Almanac he'd been ordered not to talk about it by the interim police chief.
 At an hourly rate of $52.40, his annual base wage is approximately $109,004.
 Should he retire at age 50 with at least 25 years of service, he'd receive 75 percent of his final salary as a pension; that increases to 90 percent if he retires after 30 years.

 According to court documents, a Sunnyvale police officer acting on a tip was watching a motel room for signs of 32-year-old Natalia Ramirez, who had two outstanding bench warrants.
 He knocked on the door.
 Once inside, the officer asked Ramirez what was going on.

-Vasquez was in Sunnyvale to serve a subpoena related to a Menlo Park sexual-assault case, he told the officers, "and this was not the first time he had solicited a prostitute for sex," according to the filing.
-Upon learning that the target of the subpoena wouldn't be home until later, the report states the detective said, "I had an hour to kill," so he called "My Redbook," a site listing local escorts and their phone numbers.
+Detective Vasquez was in Sunnyvale to serve a subpoena related to a Menlo Park sexual assault case, he told the officers, "and this was not the first time he had solicited a prostitute for sex," according to the filing.
+Upon learning that the target of the subpoena wouldn't be home until later, the report states the detective said, "I had an hour to kill" so he called "My Redbook," a site listing local escorts and their phone numbers.

 The Menlo Park police officer "admitted that he was there for sex" and that he had found her on Redbook.
-They hadn't engaged in sexual activity before Sunnyvale police arrived nor had they discussed specific prices or services, according to the report.
+They hadn't engaged in sexual activity before Sunnyvale police arrived or discussed specific prices or services, according to the report.

 The court would regard the confessions recorded in the police report as inadmissible hearsay, he explained, without the testimony of the officer who took the statement.